 Online Book Club, ANYTIME!: Join our Online Book via Facebook!
 Search "Harlem Public Library Online Book Club" in the search bar on Facebook, then ask to join our group.
 You'll find more information there.
+For February and part of March 2020, we are reading The Institute by Stephen King.
 Call if you have any questions.

-January 29th, 4:15 pm: Library board meeting.
-Public is welcome to attend.
+February 25th, 4:15 pm: Library Board Meeting.
+Public is encouraged to attend.

 Download eBooks and Audiobooks from your device using your library card!